MedCoG: Maximizing LLM Inference Density in Medical Reasoning via Meta-Cognitive Regulation: Pilot Analysis

 \textbf{Experimental setting. } We design 5 different strategies to simulate different kinds of knowledge, detailed in Section \ref{sec: knowledge_executor}: \textit{(1) \textsc{Zero-Shot} reasoning}, where the LLM outputs the answer without thinking. \textit{(2) Structural Chain-of-Thought} (\textsc{SCoT}), where the LLM first outputs the elicited structural paths, then outputs the step-by-step reasoning process. \textit{(3) Memory-augmented SCoT} (\textsc{SCoT+Memory}), where the historical relevant experience, including question and reasoning trajectory, are provided. \textit{(4) Knowledge Graph (KG) augmented SCoT} (\textsc{SCoT+KG}), where the retrieved knowledge graph paths are provided. \textit{(5) Memory and KG augmented SCoT} (\textsc{SCoT+KG+Mem}), where both memory and KG are provided to the LLM to generate CoT reasoning.

-We then introduce \textsc{MedCoG-Oracle}, which selects the optimal strategy for each sample from the five candidates, representing the empirical upper bound of our designed strategy pool.
+We then introduce \textsc{MedCoG-Oracle}, which selects the optimal strategy for each sample from the five candidates.
+Specifically, for each case, MedCoG-Oracle represents whether any of the strategies in the strategy pool provides the correct answer, representing the empirical upper bound.
 We calculate the cost of \textsc{MedCoG-Oracle} in Figure \ref{fig:pareto} (a).
 To illustrate the costs of achieving oracle performance using different strategies, we plot a line between \textit{min cost} and \textit{max cost} as a reference.

 \textbf{Observations.} (1) \textit{\textbf{Surprising Oracle Performance}: } The \textsc{Oracle} achieves 98.98 accuracy on the \textsc{MedQA-Full} set, surpassing current state-of-the-art \cite{valsai2026medqa} o1 (96.52).
 (2) \textit{\textbf{More is Less}: } Simply augmenting the LLM with external memory or knowledge graph paths does not guarantee performance improvements; some configurations perform even worse than the \textsc{Zero-Shot} baseline.
 (3) \textit{\textbf{Low Cost of Oracle}: } As shown in Figure \ref{fig:pareto} (a), even the max cost of Oracle is lower than AFlow with the highest accuracy, while the min cost only slightly surpasses CoT.